Americans with Disabilities Act (ADA) and Web Accessibility Requirements for Video

 ADA Title III: Places of Public Accommodation

-Under Title III, no individual may be discriminated against on the basis of disability with regards to the full and equal enjoyment of the goods, services, facilities, or accommodations at any place of public accommodation.
+Under Title III, no individual may be discriminated against on the basis of disability with regards to the full and equal enjoyment of the goods and services at any place of public accommodation.

 What is a Place of Public Accommodation?